 John B. Shlaes is the executive director of the Global Climate Coalition (GCC), with more than 50 major corporations and trade organizations as members.
 GCC was formed to coordinate the involvement of U.S. industry in the science and policy debates over global climate change.
-Representing the GCC, Mr. Shlaes has delivered speeches related to global climate changes to a wide range of international audiences, served as a resource for the media and policymakers, and headed a group of business leaders who participated in the 1992 Earth Summit in Rio de Janeiro.
+Representing the GCC, Mr. Shlaes is a spokesman on issues related to global climate change to a wide range of international audiences, a negotiator on behalf of business with the United Nations, serves as a resource for the media and policymakers, and headed a group of business leaders who participated in the 1992 Earth Summit in Rio de Janeiro.

 For 13 years prior to joining GCC, Mr. Shlaes served as director of government relations for the Edison Electric Institute.
-There, he devised and managed industry-wide congressional, political, coalition and grassroots programs in addition to serving as the utility industry's representative and chief strategist with the White House and Cabinet.
+There, he devised and managed industry-wide governmental, political, coalition and grassroots programs in addition to serving as the utility industry's representative and chief strategist with the White House and Cabinet.

-Mr. Shlaes held several key posts in the White House under Presidents Nixon and Ford, including staff assistant to the president, where he directed activities for 20 White House Conferences on domestic, economic and regulatory reform; and director of communications for the Office of Emergency Preparedness, where he served as a national spokesman and liaison with industry during the energy crisis of 1973.
+Mr. Shlaes held several key posts in the White House under Presidents Nixon and Ford, including staff assistant to the president, where he directed activities for 20 White House Conferences on domestic, economic and regulatory reform; and director of communications for the Office of Emergency Preparedness, where he served as a national spokesman and liaison with Industry during the energy crisis of 1973.
 In that role, he received the federal government's highest honor: the Distinguished Service Award.